AseasRoa/DocSchema/README.md

 personSchema.validate({ name: 'John', age: 31 })
 ```
-Now you can do the validations, but there is also a type `PersonSchema` that "escapes"
+Now not only you can do the validations, but the type `PersonSchema` can alo be used
-the JsDoc comment.
-This can be used in the scope of a file.
+somewhere else in the same file.
+The use case for this will be demonstrated later.

-This variation is also valid:
+By the way, this variation is also valid:

 ```javascript
 /**